Key Points:

 Anyway.
 I digress.

-My favorite part of Atomic Golf was their “Putting District”, which is a collection of putting lanes that are free to play.
+My favorite part of Atomic Golf was their “Putting District”, which is a collection of putting lanes, which were free when I first visited, but now carry a cost.

 There are 3 social putting games that you can select – “Around the World”, “Bocce”, and “Territory”.